mattpotter28/pocketDJ/pocketDJ/README.md

   - There's a [YouTube API](https://developers.google.com/youtube/v3/quickstart/nodejs) that works with Node.js that we could use to implement a [youtube search function](https://developers.google.com/youtube/v3/docs/search/list)

 - Maybe the room owner has a music player?
   - Instead of the commands, the owner could have a UI to control the songs (play, pause, skip, rewind).
-The more research I do, the more it seems like we should find a module to handle all the audio stuff and it would save us a huge headache.
+The more research I do, the more it seems like we should use a [module](https://github.com/jameskyburz/youtube-audio-stream) to handle all the audio stuff and it would save us a huge headache.